ga4ghpoc/server/readme.md

 - Network layer 3 addressing (simple addresses) for the machine.
 E.g.: 192.168.X.X network.
 DHCP and DNS should be available by default.
 - A public IP address is required with port forwarding enabled (inbound - towards the machine).
 The public IP address can be anything, as long as it's reachable from all other participants.
 - The target port (**8000** by default) needs to be allowed for inbound/outbound to all participant addresses.
-- The machine needs at least NAT-based internet access to download components and to communicate with endpoints (HTTP+HTTPS+FTP)
+- The machine needs at least NAT-based internet access to download components for the purposes of following these instructions (HTTP+HTTPS+FTP)

 ### Hardware ###
 The required hardware setup for the PoC is the following: